Shiney or shiny – which form is correct?

 Shiney or shiny?
 Which form is correct?
 Both words obviously come from the verb to shine, but do you remove an “e” to form the adjective or retain it?
 Or perhaps both forms are correct and you can use them interchangeably?
 Read this article to find out.

-Shiney is an incorrect form, a misspelling of shiny and should not be used as such.
-This is true for all English variants
+The shiney spelling is an incorrect form, a misspelling of shiny, and should not be used as such.
+The spelling of shiney is incorrect for all English variants.

 Shiny – the meaning